benjaminkott/bootstrap_package/README.rst

 Minimal Dependencies
 ====================

+* TYPO3 CMS 9.5 or 10.4 for Bootstrap Package 11.x
-* TYPO3 CMS 8.7 or greater
+* TYPO3 CMS 8.7 or 9.5 for Bootstrap Package 10.x, 9.x and 8.x
+* TYPO3 CMS 7.6 for Bootstrap Package 7.x

 Quick Install Guide
 ===================